BeanyTheCoder/BeanyTheCoder/README.md

 ## About me:

-I am passionate 14-year-old frontend developer from Ghana
+I am passionate 15-year-old frontend developer from Ghana

-- 🌱 I’m currently learning the **MERN** techstack (MongoDB, Expressjs, Reactjs, Node.js)
+- 🌱 I was learning the **MERN** techstack (MongoDB, Expressjs, Reactjs, Node.js) but i think I'll shift to Python for a bit

 - 🔭 I’m currently working on a simple reactjs-based notes-taking app